Student Protests Held At AU Over The Venue Chosen For The Liquor Lottery

 It is a shame that convocation hall is today the venue for the liquor vendors.
 Eminent personalities of international repute, Sir CV Raman the only noble laureate from Andhra University and first President of Independent India Dr Sarvepalle Radhakrishnan taught here.
 We the scholars were shocked to see the liquor barons and their goons hovering on the campus,’’ a research scholar told The Hans India, requesting anonymity.

 This is the place where Pandit Ravi Shankar gave his wonderful concert in the late 70s.
 And by conducting a liquor shops draw what message we are giving to the students?
 I know in the past several students were thrown out from the campus for good for consuming alcohol in the hostel.
-Now we are encouraging them to consume liquor,’’ said a woman professor who teaches Humanities.
+Now we are encouraging them to consume liquor

 The AU authorities were caught unaware by the student protests and Registrar Prof V Uma Maheswara Rao stated that he was unaware of what purpose the district administration had sought the venue for.
-He said, “We were unaware of the nature of the event and will not allow such events to be conducted on the campus
+He said, “We were unaware of the nature of the event and will not allow such events to be conducted on the campus.”

 The district has earned Rs 32.92 crore as a fee for allocating the shops and the government earned Rs 2.49 crore via application fees and Rs 30.48 crores via registration fees.